CDCgov/rsv-forecast-hub/model-metadata/README.md

 ### `model_contributors`

 A list of all individuals involved in producing the model.
 For each contributor, please provide a name, affiliation, and email address.
-Individually may optionally provide [ORCID](https://orcid.org/) identifiers.
+Individuals may optionally provide [ORCID](https://orcid.org/) identifiers.

 Use the following YAML syntax